 2. Cloud Vulnerabilities

 The shift towards remote working has resulted in more businesses using cloud-based solutions.
 Although there are many benefits associated with cloud computing, improper configurations or the use of unsecured virtual private networks (VPNs) leads to vulnerabilities.
 As a result, hackers are increasing their focus on cloud-based systems.
 If you want to make the most of the business opportunities that are associated with remote working, it’s vital to ensure your cloud infrastructure is secure.
 With more firms set to make remote working permanent in 2021, you can expect to see an increase in the number of cloud-based security breaches that take place.
+All things related to your business cloud security can be put in place by these IT services in Toronto from Cloudsecuretech.

 3. Social Engineering